Is Your Kodi Not Working? Here Is How You Can Fix Common Kodi Related Issues – 2021

 Kodi’s Black or Blank Screen

-To solve this issue, you will need to delete your Addons.db file, which is used to cache information on your addons.
-However, deleting it won’t be deleting any of your addons.
+To solve this issue, you will need to delete the Addons.db file, which is used to cache information on your addons.
+However, deleting it won’t lead to the deletion of any of your addons.
 You can find the file in any of these locations: